Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 They're already trying.

-Everything that they, that they, everyone's scared of, they already can do other than the doing part.
-They can't do any of that.
+Everything that they, that everyone's scared of, they already can do other than the doing part they can't do any of that i

-Sorry, I just remembered as well yesterday trying to read the, because I went on the chat GPT pro subreddit because I hate myself.
-And I was trying to find someone who'd used the agent.
+sorry i just i just remembered as well yesterday trying to read the because i went on the chat gpt pro subreddit because i hate myself and i was trying to find someone who'd used the agent and every post was someone saying anyone ever used the agent you got any tips and everyone's just it doesn't work it's it's broken it's

-It was after one of the, you know, it's become such a genre of the journalism right now about AI, about like this man became delusional and had a psychotic episode because of his chat GPT relationship.
+i mean the pharmaceutical industry has a nice long history putting out quasi-effective drugs that have all kinds of consequences and i can't remember who skeeted about this a few weeks ago it was after one of the you know it's become such a genre of the journalism right now about ai about like This man became delusional and had a psychotic episode because of his chat GPT relationship.

-Because that really, it's the, you love them, but they're like, I learned about all this in chat GPT.
+Because that really, it's the you love them, but they're like, I learned about all this from Chat GPT.
 It's like, you didn't.

 Well, you know, on that,